 Aptly named the jewel of the Blue Ridge Parkway, this charming town has a population of just 46.
-It started as a mountain resort inspired by the style of the Swiss Alps.
+Little Switzerland started as a mountain resort inspired by the style of the Swiss Alps.
 Emerald Village is a cluster of real historic mines that you can explore.
-Switzerland Cafe and General Store offers amazing local fare.
+Switzerland Cafe and General Store offer exceptional local fare.

 Mount Mitchell (milepost 355.4)

 At 6,684 feet, this is the highest peak in the Appalachian Mountains and the country east of the Mississippi.
-To explore this natural wonder you can drive almost all the way to the summit or make the steep six mile trek to the top.
-The observation deck offers some of the most incredible 360-degree views in the area where you can see as far as 85 miles out.
+To explore this natural wonder, you can drive almost to the summit or make the steep six-mile trek to the top.
+The observation deck offers some of the most incredible 360-degree views in the area, where you can see as far as 85 miles out.

-There’s plenty of wildlife to spot as you make your way through the fresh balsam forest.
+As you make your way through the fresh balsam forest, there’s plenty of wildlife to spot.
 A small museum explores the cultural and natural history of the mountain.
-The views here truly are unmatched.
+The views here are unmatched.